List of Soul Eater characters: Great Old One of Power

 The Great Old One that embodies madness through power has the appearance of a black, amorphous blob.
 His madness wavelength has those it afflicts reveal their true desires as the madness magnifies it.
-As consequence of its power, this being is responsible for Asura becoming the kishin and goes into solitude within the Book of Eibon after Noah collected it.
+As a consequence of its power, this being is responsible for Asura becoming the kishin and goes into solitude within the Book of Eibon after Noah collected it.
 From its prison, the being resolves to use its madness wavelength to test those worthy to take over when the Great Old Ones are all gone.
 The being puts Black Star and Death the Kid through its test by having them battle each other, deeming their generation ideal successors when they reach a mutual conclusion of what kind of world to create without causing misery through power.